AvocadoAI-Lab/sensex_pulse/README.md

 2. Updates are grouped by development and production dependencies
 3. Version updates are controlled to minimize breaking changes
 4. Security updates are prioritized
-5. Reviews can be requested from repository collaborators

 To manually trigger a Dependabot update:
 ```bash